XeminoL/Self-hosted-Vietnamese-AI-voice-agent-for-Asterisk-PBX/README.md

-A phone switchboard that answers in Vietnamese with no cloud service behind it.
+⁸A phone switchboard that answers in Vietnamese with no cloud service behind it.

 (​I use a bank assistant as an example, but you can customize it for any use case)